 To inspect the engine air cleaner/ filter, remove the filter from the vehicle and lightly shake the filter to release loose dust and dirt.
 If the filter remains covered with dirt, a new filter is required.
 To inspect or replace the air cleaner/ filter:

-- Remove the six screws and lift the cover out of the assembly. - 2.
-Inspect or replace the engine air cleaner/filter.

-3. Lower the cover and secure with the six screws.
+- Remove the two screws, tilt the cover, and slide it out of the assembly. - 2.
+Inspect or replace the engine air cleaner/filter. - Lower the cover, slide it into the assembly, then secure with the two screws.